benc-uk/icon-collection/readme.md

 ## Core Azure Sets

 #### [Azure Patterns Collection](azure-patterns)
-Probably the best place to start, 900+ icons including all Azure services, this has been scraped from https://azure.microsoft.com/en-gb/patterns/styles/glyphs-icons/
+Probably the best place to start, 900+ icons including all Azure services, this has been scraped from https://azure.microsoft.com/en-gb/patterns/styles/glyphs-icons/ This is made public, as part of the "Sundog" Azure.com design system

 #### [Azure Docs](azure-docs)
 Scraped from main Azure docs site, all major Azure services are in here plus a couple of other useful icons.
 In many places this overlaps with the above set, but is a bit more focused on core Azure services making it easier to find what you are looking for.